vs-silva/task-manager-service/README.md

 - npm run test ( to run the available tests )
 - npm run test:cov ( to run and get the test coverage )

 Note.
-At the moment configuration for a real data provider as not been configured.
+At the moment configuration for a real data provider as not been done.